 All necessary paperwork must be completed and filed with the appropriate court in the county.
 In Christian County, that facility is located at:

 Christian County Circuit Court

 Once the paperwork has been filed, the attorney working for the victim will begin the discovery process, take depositions of all parties involved and start the negotiation process to successfully resolve the case for compensation.

 Taylorville, Illinois Medical Malpractice Lawyers

-If you suspect your loved one is the victim of neglect, mistreatment or abuse while a patient at Taylorville Memorial Hospital, call Rosenfeld Injury Lawyers now.
+If you suspect your loved one is the victim of neglect, mistreatment or abuse while a patient at Taylorville Memorial Hospital, call Rosenfeld Injury Lawyers LLC now.
 Our knowledgeable Illinois attorneys can offer legal assistance on your family’s behalf to ensure your financial compensation case is successfully resolved.

 We urge you to contact our Christian County medical malpractice law office at (888) 424-5757 to schedule your no obligation, free consultation today.
 We accept all wrongful death lawsuits, personal injury cases and medical malpractice claims for compensation through contingency fee agreements, so no upfront or payments are necessary.